pingcap/docs/v3.0/tidb-in-kubernetes/maintain/tidb-binlog.md

 TiDB Binlog supports three types of downstream storage:

 * PersistenceVolume: the default downstream storage.
-You can consider configuring a large PV for `drainer` (by modifying `binlog.drainer.storage`) in this case.
+You can configure a large PV for `drainer` (by modifying `binlog.drainer.storage`) in this case.
 * MySQL compatible databases: enabled by setting `binlog.drainer.destDBType` to `mysql`.
 Meanwhile, you must configure the address and credential of the target database in `binlog.drainer.mysql`.
 * Apache Kafka: enabled by setting `binlog.drainer.destDBType` to `kafka`.
 Meanwhile, you must configure the zookeeper address and Kafka address of the target cluster in `binlog.drainer.kafka`.

-Then, create a new TiDB cluster or update an existing cluster:
+2. Create a new TiDB cluster or update an existing cluster:

 * Create a new TiDB cluster with TiDB Binlog enabled: